talister/photometrypipeline/doc/functions.rst

                         Dec
    :param method: image combination method: [average, median, clipped]
                   as provided by `SWARP`_
+   :param backsub: if used, the background will be subtracted from each
+		   frame prior to image combination
    :param keep_files: if used, intermediate files are not deleted
    :param images: images to run `pp_manident` on